Setheck/dat/README.md

   dat [epoch] [flags]

 Flags:
-  -a, --all            display the epoch in all formats -c, --copy           add output to clipboard
-  -f, --format string  output format
-  -h, --help           help for dat
+  -a, --all             display the epoch and formatted local and utc values of the epoch -c, --copy            copy output to the clipboard -d, --delta string    a duration in which to modify the epoch ex:+2h3s see https://golang.org/pkg/time/#ParseDuration -f, --format string   https://golang.org/pkg/time/ format for time output including constant names -h, --help            help for dat
-  -l, --local          display the epoch in the local timezone -m, --milliseconds   epochs in milliseconds
+  -l, --local           display the formatted epoch in the local timezone -m, --milliseconds    epochs in milliseconds
-  -p, --paste          read input from clipboard
-  -u, --utc            display the epoch in utc
-  -v, --version        print version and exit
+  -p, --paste           read input from the clipboard -u, --utc             display the formatted epoch in the utc timezone -v, --version         print version and exit
+  -z, --zone string     display a specific time zone by tz database name see: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 ```

 # install
 See [Releases Page](https://github.com/Setheck/dat/releases) for the latest release prebuilt binaries.